Mr-Kishore/Mr-Kishore/README.md

-<h2 align="left">Hi 👋!
+<h2 align="left">Hellooo 👋!
 I'm Kishore a PC builder and an AI developer who practices Data Engineering from Coimbatore</h2>

 ###